ocp-workshop-wf/bootcamp/README.md

 <br>

-Metrics and Logging
+Metrics and Scaling your Application

 <br>

-Observability Tools and Practices
+Templates

 <br>